p1940/p1940/README.md

 # 1. Introduction
 This section is *normative*.

 This document is a collection of profiles that define integration of authentication services with ISO 8583 used for financial transactions (e.g., point-of-sale (POS), automated teller machine (ATM) cash withdrawal transactions, etc.).
 Such services include biometric authentication (as defined by IEEE Std.
 2410), PIN-based, Fast Identity Online (FIDO), and One-Time Password (OTP) and Time-based OTP (TOTP) authentication methods including risk and presentation attack defense (PAD) measures.
 The scope of authentication includes primary authentication, second-factor authentication (2FA), step-up authentication (SUA), and multi-factor authentication (MFA).

 ## 1.1 Requirements Notation and Conventions
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF RFC 2119.
+The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF RFC 2119.

 ## 1.2 Terminology
-This specification uses the terms "Automated Teller Machine", "Authentication Service", "Cryptogram", "Vector of Trust (Vot)", "Two-Factor Authentication" (2FA), "Multi-Factor Authentication" (MFA), "Identity Assurance", "Identity Verification", "Identity Proofing", "Client", "Payment Processor", "Primary Authentication", "Presentation Attack Detection" (PAD), "", "", "", and "" defined by IEEE Std.
+This specification uses the terms "Automated Teller Machine", "Authentication Service", "Cryptogram", "Vector of Trust (Vot)", "Two-Factor Authentication" (2FA), "Multi-Factor Authentication" (MFA), "Identity Assurance", "Identity Verification", "Identity Proofing", "Client", "Payment Processor", "Primary Authentication", and "Presentation Attack Detection" (PAD) defined by IEEE Std.
 2410, the terms "Claim Name", "Claim Value", and "JSON Web Token (JWT)" defined by JSON Web Token (JWT) , and the terms defined by OpenID Connect Core 1.0.
 This document reuses terminology from VoT [[RFC8485](https://tools.ietf.org/html/rfc8485)] and NIST Special Publication 800-63 [[SP-800-63-3](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-3.pdf)].

 ## 1.3.
 Scope
 The following profiles are specified in this document: